 When editing permissions, there are two check boxes for each project:

 If you grant this person access to the project they will have access to project notes by default but not to private notes.
 Think of it as public vs. private notes and as an added layer of protection for sensitive information.
-These notes are encrypted at the database for added security.
+Secure notes are encrypted at the database level for added security.

 There are some users, such as full time members of your team, who may need to be granted automatic access to any new project.
 Please reference the help article on utilizing the “Add to all future projects” feature for more information on this time-saving setting.